arsen-kazydub/demo/french-typographic-spacing/README.md

 ## How to use
 1. Include `french-typographic-spacing.js` in your page.
-2. Initialize the plugin with your options.
+2. Initialize the plugin with default or custom options.

 ## Options